silkbha/Smoluchowski/README.md

 ### Jan 2024 : Start Simple

-Implement modified Podolak algorithm (Brauer et al. 2008; Appendix A).
+Implement simplified Podolak algorithm (Brauer et al. 2008; Appendix A.1).
 Treats coagulation only (no fragmentation, so single kernel), conserving total mass and particle number density with discretization.

+### Feb 2024 : Modified Podolak Algorithm / Start Generating Data?

+Implement modified Podolak algorithm (Brauer et al. 2008; Appendix A.2), which analytically reformulates certain components of the simpler numerical scheme to account for numerical precision and error due to the large ranges in orders of magnitude involved.

+Also start generating data using simplified algorithm?